 N.K.
 Dutta – In a caste system.
 There is supremacy of the Brahmin.
 The other parts.
 He mentioned on the same.

-Factors for the Dev of Caste & of theories regarding the origin of C.S.
+Factors for the Development of Caste & of theories regarding the origin of Caste System

 - Traditional Theory – Vedas, mainly Rig Veda, Maha Bharat, Geeta, Upanishad, Manu Smuriti.
 It says caste syst.
 Originated from the of body Bramha i.e. from the month came Brahmin, Keshahiya, arms, Vaishyas – thighs & Shudras from feet.
 And the place was given to the hierarchy of organs in the body.
 Varma, status & position is fixed according to this.
 Therefore 1st come Brahmins then Kshatriyas then Vaishayas & last Sudras.
 The month for preaching, learn, ceremonial performation, the arms – protections, thighs – to cultivate or business feet – helps the whole body therefore the duty of the Sundras is to serve all the others.
 Manu – C.S. has developed due to Auolay & pratilog.

 - Religious theory given by Hocart' C.S.
 Originated due to religious factor a due to performance of various religious rites.
 In India religion plays an imp. place.
 Everything is based on this religion.
 He gave – pure work i.e. to perform religious work.
 Those who do Yagya they are Brahmins, the ones who gather flower – messages – impure work – those who sacrificed the low caste (Dasas).